MasterDevv/G2i_Express_Apollo_Typescipt/README.md

   """
-  updateAcronym is function for update acronym. (return String) F.EX: updateAcronym(acronym: "one", definition: "one is one.")
+  updateAcronym is function for update acronym. (return String) F.Example: updateAcronym(acronym: "one", definition: "one is one.")
+  Note: header {
+    "authorization": true
+  }
   """
   updateAcronym(
     acronym: String!,